 While you’ll likely need a specialized payroll system at some point, many small businesses use accounting software to handle their payroll while their business is still growing.
 With accounting software, you can automate payments to employees, calculate healthcare and insurance contributions, and get accurate payroll tax information.

 7. It gives detailed insights.

 If your chart of accounts is set up properly, you can use accounting software to track your transactions by departments, projects, locations, or classes.
 This gives you a clear picture of what your income is attributable to and your areas of expense, helping you generate more specific reports and make strategic decisions.

-Some accounting software platforms include basic inventory management tools that automatically updates to show the number of each product you have on hand, what’s been sold, and when you need to restock.
-Accounting software is an easy way to get accurate, real-time information on your stock levels, instead of relying on error-prone manual data entry.
+Some accounting software platforms include basic inventory management tools that automatically update to show the number of each product you have on hand, what’s been sold, and when you need to restock.
+Accounting software is an easy way to get accurate, real-time information on your stock levels instead of relying on error-prone manual data entry.

 Zeni is a full-service finance firm that takes care of all your startup’s bookkeeping, accounting, and CFO needs.
 When you work with Zeni, you get 100% accurate AI-powered bookkeeping, a 24/7 finance concierge, and instant access to real-time financial data in the Zeni Dashboard.

 To help you benefit from all the advantages of using accounting software, Zeni’s team of finance experts manages your accounting system in the best way to support your startup business operations, from categorizing transactions with departments and classes to setting up your chart of accounts.
 We’re on hand to set up the sync between your accounting software and other finance tools, and to make recommendations on how your accounting software can support your business as it grows.